HewlettPackard/hpe-onesphere-go/README.md

-# GO Language Binding for HPE OneSphere Composable API (ns-api-go)
+# GO Language Binding for HPE OneSphere APIs

 The GO language binding package for GO developers to call HPE OneSphere APIs